A Unified Approach to Evaluation and Routing in Public Transport Systems: Framework for Routing and Evaluation

-This section considers measures for a route set $\routes = \{1,2,\hdots,n\}$ that travelers can choose from.
+We start building the new framework from the most basic object: a set of routes $\routes = \{1,2,\hdots,n\}$ that travelers can choose from.
 Each route $i \in \routes$ has a duration $l_i \in \mathbb{R}$, which may include more general quality aspects (all converted to time) such as the number of transfers, transfer time, and waiting time.
-The quality of a set of routes depends on the \emph{traveler route choice model}; how travelers assign probabilities to the routes.
-For given probabilities, the route set can be evaluated through an \emph{evaluation function}.
-The combination of a route choice model and an evaluation function leads to a \emph{measure} of quality of the route set.
+Travelers are assumed to make probabilistic decisions, and assign probabilities to the routes according to a \emph{route choice model}.
+When the probabilities are set, the expected quality of the route set can be evaluated with an \emph{evaluation function}.
+We refer to the combination of a route choice model and an evaluation function as a \emph{measure} of route set quality.

-We consider three route choice models and three evaluation functions, resulting in nine measures for route sets.
-Two desirable properties are introduced to analyze these measures: consistency and monotonicity.
-Informally, a measure is \emph{consistent} if the evaluation function agrees with the preferences of the travelers.
-A measure is \emph{monotonic} if shortening routes or adding new routes cannot decrease the quality of the route set.